Using the Arts

 Our current pieces of work are outlined below.

-Women at the HeArt seeks to give vulnerable, disadvantaged women more control over their lives, identifying ways of empowering them through the use of creative activities and reconnecting them with their families and communities.
-The project focuses on women with complex and unmet needs and offers innovative, cost-effective methods of intervention which can open doors and give women greater access to support services.
+Women at the HeArt ran from 2012 until March 2014 aiming to give vulnerable, disadvantaged women more control over their lives, identifying ways of empowering them through the use of creative activities and reconnecting them with their families and communities.
+The project focussed on women with complex and unmet needs and offered innovative, cost-effective methods of intervention, opening doors and giving women greater access to support services.

-Women at the HeArt is funded by Arts Council England, The Monument Trust and Thames Valley Probation.
+Women at the HeArt was funded by Arts Council England, The Monument Trust and Thames Valley Probation.

 “I felt completed engrossed and distracted from my life”